Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Theoretical Formalism

 \section{Theoretical Formalism}

-The theoretical formalism has been developed with following assumptions:
+We develop our formalism with the following assumptions:

-(1) We assume that the electron-atom collision is of first order in which a virtual photon is emitted by the incident electron at (x,t) along the direction of momentum transfer which is absorbed by the atom at $(x^{\prime},t^{\prime})$ (see Fig.1).
-The interaction leads to the ejection of the K-shell electron of atom and the incident electron is scattered by an angle $\theta_{s}$.
+(1) The incident electron emits a virtual photon at $(x,t)$ along the direction of momentum transfer which is absorbed by the atom at ($x^{\prime},t^{\prime}$) (see Fig.~\ref{fig1}).
+The incident electron-atom interaction is of the first order.
+Due to this interaction, the incident electron is scattered by an angle $\theta_{s}$ from the incident electron direction.

-(2) The ejected electron is ejected in the $\theta_{1}$ direction from the direction of the incident electron.
-All the electrons are in same plane (scattering plane).
-For the incident electron beam, we use Dirac plane wave function for plane wave incidence and the Bessel wave function, which represents superposition of plane waves, for twisted electron incidence.
+(2) We also assume that the electromagnetic interaction, via a virtual photon interaction, emits the K-shell bound electron into the continuum state.
+The ejected electron is ejected in the $\theta_{1}$ direction from the direction of the incident electron.
+All the electrons are in the same plane (scattering plane).
+For the incident conventional electron beam, we use the Dirac plane wave function.
+We use the Bessel wave function for the twisted electron beam.

 (3) We describe Dirac plane wave function, semi relativistic Coulomb wave function and Darwin wave function for the scattered, ejected and K-shell electron respectively.
 TDCS is computed here in the coplanar asymmetric geometry ($E_{s}>E_{1}$).